Kent State at Trumbull displays sexual assault exhibit this week

 This question has been asked of many survivors of sexual assault.
 This week, Kent State University at Trumbull is displaying its own “What were you wearing?” exhibit in its Lower Commons.

-The display features clothing worn by sexual survivors who testified at trial about the clothing they were wearing at the time of the assault.
+The display features clothing worn by sexual-assault survivors who testified at trial about the clothing they were wearing at the time of the assault.

 “This is another opportunity to educate our students,” said Mary Wilson, associate professor, criminology and justice studies.
 “It is a powerful exhibit, and one that we hope makes people think.”